Learn

 The goal of a purchase order is to outline the terms of a purchase agreement between a company and a supplier.
 Some of this information is previously gathered from the purchase requisition, while other details must be gathered from the supplier before creating the purchase order in the procurement system.

-A typical purchase order must at a minimum include:
+A typical purchase order must, at a minimum, include:

 • Purchase order number